replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/intro.md

 ## Prerequisites

-The vscode requires port `23000` to be opened on the firewall, if you don't have the port open you can use your local editor to edit.
+This activity uses [VScode](https://code.visualstudio.com/), which requires that port `23000` to be opened on the firewall.
+If you don't have the port open you can use your local editor (vim, emacs, nano, etc) to edit.